cloudskew/cloudskew/.github/ISSUE_TEMPLATE/request-new-icon-s-.md

 **Which area/domain would these icons fall under?**
 E.g. IOT, databases, networks, serverless, monitoring etc.

-**Where can these icons be downloaded from?**
-Would be great if you could point us to a download link for these icons.
-Note: only `.svg` format is supported at the moment.
+**Where can these icons be downloaded from?** (note: only `.svg` format is supported at the moment) Would be great if you could point us to a download link for these icons.

 **Additional details**
 Add any other details about the feature request here.